microsoft/verona/docs/opsem.md

 𝕣 ∈ Reference = {target: ObjectId | CownId, field: Ident}
     Error = BadType | BadTarget | BadField | BadStore | BadMethod | BadArgs
           | BadReturnLoc | BadReturnType

+// mjp: Is this primitive values, or the type names?
+// There is a confusion here.
+Does `Bool` mean the type or the set of
+// values of the type?
+Earlier is was the type, but here I think it is the values?
+// Perhaps use NoneV, BoolV, ... instead of None, Bool, ...?
+// mjp: Signed × ℕ is this a product type or the inhabitants of the type.
-p ∈ Primitive = None | Bool | Signed × ℕ | Unsigned × ℕ | Float × ℕ | Error
+// /Not sure what a good syntax here is p ∈ Primitive = None | Bool | Signed × ℕ | Unsigned × ℕ | Float × ℕ | Error

 v ∈ Value = ObjectId | Primitive | Reference | CownId
 ω ∈ Object = Ident ↦ Value